rehierl/node-tree-outliner/3-basic-design/3-5-3-sectioning-nodes.md

 From the definition of inner sections:

 * Not associating sectioning nodes with their own sections guarantees that the section hierarchy is acyclic.
 That is, because a section never is a subsection to itself.
 Which is because a parent section always has more content nodes than any of its inner sections.

+From the definition of end-marker nodes (see extensions):

+* End-marker nodes will not be associated with the sections they close.
+  Because of that, inconsistencies would arise, if sectioning nodes would have to be associated with the sections they declare.

 <!-- ======================================================================= -->
 ## sectioning nodes